 - CIBSE's Solution for Verification: BIM software packages that meet accuracy standard by CIBSE are awarded the Software Verification Assessment (SVA) logo, ensuring professionals of their accuracy and conformity to standards.

-- Trimble's CIBSE Verification Achievement: Demonstrating its commitment to precision and compliance, Trimble's Stabicad has become the pioneering software to receive CIBSE's independent certification for all its mechanical building system design modules, covering a wide range of functionalities from heating and cooling to drainage.
+- Trimble's CIBSE Verification Achievement: Demonstrating its commitment to precision and compliance, Trimble's Stabicad has become the pioneering software to receive CIBSE's independent certification for its mechanical and electrical calculations, covering a wide range of functionalities from heating and cooling to electrical systems.

 Why We Need BIM Software Calculation Standards